amytis25/Beagle-Y_AI/Reaction_Timer/readme.md

 # ENSC 351 - Assignment 1 - Reaction Timer
-Written by: Amytis Saghafi
+Written by: Amytis Saghafi <br>
-Last Updated: November 8th/ 2025
+Last Updated: Nov.
+2025
 ## Application Functionality
 Display the welcome message and directions on how to play.
 Continuously loop through the following steps: